 Private Disability Grants for Home Improvements

-Finally, there are also private grants you can use to pay for home modifications.
-These often come from community organizations, nonprofits, and private corporations.
+Finally, there are also private grants you can use to pay to improve your home.
+These often come from community groups, nonprofits, and private firms.

 Here are just a few you may consider: